Spain, Poland win 2nd consecutive matches at ATP Cup | Sports-Games

 Bautista Agut improved to 9-2 in singles at the team event.

 "Casper is playing unbelievable tennis, (he did) an unbelievable performance last year, and today I played very good," Bautista Agut said in his on-court interview.
-"I returned very well, I made very few unforced errors and I played aggressively.''
-Kamil Majchrzak gave Poland the early lead over Georgia with a 6-1, 6-1 win over Aleksandre Bakshi before Hubert Hurkacz clinched it ahead of the doubles with a 6-7 (5), 6-3, 6-1 win over Aleksandre Metreveli.
+"I returned very well, I made very few unforced errors and I played aggressively."
+Kamil Majchrzak gave Poland the early lead over Georgia with a 6-1, 6-1 win over Aleksandre Bakshi before Hubert Hurkacz clinched it with a 6-7 (5), 6-3, 6-1 win over Aleksandre Metreveli.

 Majchrzak needed only 53 minutes to beat Bakshi.